Mets' Francisco Lindor, left, smiles after batting during practice in...

 Mets' Francisco Lindor, left, smiles after batting during practice in preparation for Game 6 in a baseball NL Championship Series against the Los Angeles Dodgers, Saturday, Oct.
 19, 2024, in Los Angeles.
 Credit: AP/Mark J. Terrill

-No, for all its incredulity, what these Mets are doing is real life.
-And if there’s anyone still skeptical that Carlos Mendoza & Co. can’t roll into Chavez Ravine and swipe the National League pennant from the Dodgers, after being down three games to one in this NLCS, there’s been a mountain of evidence piling up over the past five months.
+No, for all its incredible nature, what these Mets are doing is real life.
+And if there’s anyone who thinks Carlos Mendoza & Co. can’t roll into Chavez Ravine and swipe the National League pennant from the Dodgers after being down three games to one in this NLCS, there’s been a mountain of evidence piling up over the past five months.

-The Mets' origin story is baseball canon by now.
-The 0-5 start under a rookie manager, 11 games under .500 at Memorial Day, the Jorge Lopez glove throw — at the culmination of a Citi Field sweep by these very same Dodgers, of all teams — triggering the clubhouse meeting/accountability check that legitimately turned the season around.
+The Mets’ origin story is baseball canon by now.
+The 0-5 start under a rookie manager, 11 games under .500 on June 2, the Jorge Lopez glove throw — at the culmination of a Citi Field sweep by these very same Dodgers, of all teams — triggering the clubhouse meeting/accountability check that legitimately turned the season around.

 But that only laid the foundation for October.
 What’s transpired since that magical doubleheader day at despised Truist Park, when Francisco Lindor’s ninth-inning home run beat Atlanta and launched this playoff odyssey, has galvanized the Mets for this moment.

-The Wild Card Series followed in Milwaukee, where the Mets were down two runs in the ninth and stood two outs away from elimination until Pete Alonso shocked the Brewers’ elite closer Devin Williams by smashing a three-run homer over the rightfield wall.
-They only needed four games to dispatch the Phillies in the Division Series, as Lindor, nursing a bad back for weeks, drilled a sixth-inning grand slam that flipped a 1-0 deficit and kicked off the first clinching celebration in the 16-year history of Citi Field.
+The Wild Card Series followed in Milwaukee, where the Mets were down two runs in the ninth and stood two outs away from elimination until Pete Alonso shocked elite closer Devin Williams by smashing a three-run homer over the rightfield wall.
+They needed only four games to dispatch the Phillies in the Division Series as Lindor, nursing a bad back for weeks, drilled a sixth-inning grand slam that flipped a 1-0 deficit and kicked off the first clinching celebration in the 16-year history of Citi Field.

-“Chemistry,” Lindor said as the Mets packed for Los Angeles after Friday night’s 12-6 blowout at Citi Field.
+“Chemistry,” Lindor said as the Mets packed for Los Angeles after Friday’s 12-6 blowout at Citi Field.
 “From loving each other, understanding each other and wanting to be successful for each other.”

 Deep stuff.
-But Lindor, as the Mets’ de facto captain (does a C make sense in his future?), is the heartbeat of this team, along with being its MVP engine.
-He’s a big reason to believe in the Mets’ chances to win these next two games and reach their first World Series since 2015.
-But not the only one, so we’ve gathered a few more that could ultimately get the Mets back to Citi Field again, only this time with a championship at stake.
+But Lindor, as the Mets’ de facto captain (does a C make sense in his future?), is the heartbeat of this team along with being its MVP engine.
+He’s a big reason to believe in the Mets’ chances to win these next two games and reach the World Series for the first time since 2015.
+But not the only one, so we’ve gathered a few more that ultimately could get the Mets back to Citi Field again, this time with a championship at stake.

-Have you noticed that the closer these Mets get to elimination, someone pokes his head out of the cave?
-It happened during the do-or-die Game 3 of the Wild Card Series, when Alonso — hitting .122 (5-for-41) without an extra-base hit, 13 Ks and one RBI since his last homer on Sept.
-19 — stepped to the plate with outs left in the Mets season and drilled the biggest home run of his career.
+Have you noticed that each time these Mets get close to elimination, someone pokes his head out of the cave?
+It happened during the do-or-die Game 3 of the Wild Card Series when Alonso — hitting .122 (5-for-41) without an extra-base hit, 13 strikeouts and one RBI since his last homer on Sept.
+19 — stepped to the plate with two outs left in the Mets’ season and drilled the biggest home run of his career.

-Flash forward to Friday’s Game 5, potentially Alonso’s last wearing a Mets uniform at Citi Field, and the homegrown slugger didn’t even wait for another pitch in the strike zone.
-When Jack Flaherty threw him an 85-mph slider only a foot above the dirt, Alonso destroyed it, giving the 7-Line Army encampment a souvenir as well as the Mets a 3-0 lead they kept for good.
+Fast-forward to Friday’s Game 5, potentially Alonso’s last wearing a Mets uniform at Citi Field, and the homegrown slugger didn’t even wait for another pitch in the strike zone.
+When Jack Flaherty threw him an 85-mph slider only a foot above the dirt, Alonso destroyed it, giving the 7-Line Army encampment a souvenir and the Mets a 3-0 lead they kept for good.

 “Pete hits a ball off the ground — to the Apple,” Jesse Winker said.
 “That was pretty sick.”